alex-wey/shell/README.md

 are not valid, an error is thrown and built_in returns -1.
 Otherwise, the built-in is executed correctly and built_in returns 0.
 This function is also responsible for handling the fg, bg, and jobs commands.
-It checks if any of the commands is present in the first element of the array of tokens (tokens[0]).
+It checks if any of the commands is present.
 If either fg or bg is present, then the job ID is parsed and the process ID is found for both cases to be used to send the signal SIGCONT.
 If the function is moving a process into the foreground, built_in will ensure that terminal sends signals to those processes, reap any terminated processes with 'waitpid', and